Copyright © 2004-2010 DogStar Kennel

 Cameras.
 Everyone has a favorite.
 But they all need to be taken care of.
 Packing your camera correctly can mean having good or any photos when you get home, as well as having the same camera for other events.
 If it is a small camera and has a case, you still might want to have it wrapped up and cushioned.
 Many people take a couple of cameras with them.
 Cushion each one and be sure to put it up safely at night...away from where goats could find it and use it for a toy.

 If you are camping for the week end or for a week you might want to take your favorite novel and or your journal and a pen with you.
-I love sitting around in camp talking and laughing and joking with friends, but I also love those quiet times when I sit over by my animals and read as the animals sink down next to me as I rub an ear of a neck.
+I love sitting around in camp talking and laughing and joking with friends, but I also love those quiet times when I sit over by my animals and read as the animals sink down next to me as I rub their ear or their neck.

 Packing Out